guswn3717/Rage-Your-Dream/README.md

 - This repository was a little chaotic 😅
 - GPT tried to help, but almost wiped everything 😭
-- Goal: Keep all important commits safe and organized
+- Goal: Keep all important files safe and organized in the new repository

 ---